 Matt Bowles: My guest today is Briona Lamback.
 She is an award-winning travel journalist, entrepreneur and poet who lets her love of history, food, human connection, and black culture guide her around the globe.
 Her writing has appeared in Conde Nast Traveler, Atlas Obscura, BBC Travel, Fodors Travel, and many others that you would know.
 Brianna is on a mission to connect with the black diaspora globally through travel and storytelling.
-In 2017, she founded Buoyant Travel, a boutique travel company that hosts group trips and events to help black travelers connect with local black history and culture around the world.
+In 2017, she founded Buoyant Travel, a boutique travel company that hosts group trips and events to help Black travelers connect with local black history and culture around the world.
 Briona has been featured in BBC Africa, Travel Noir, The Huffington Post, and the list goes on.
 She is also a featured speaker at the upcoming Black Travel Summit.

 Briona, welcome to the show.